 There is power in a name and in the words we use.
 What we call something sends a signal about what it is, how we should treat it, and more.
 For people in the Human Resources profession, titles have long been a point of discussion.
 Even the name of the field itself has been up for debate.
 Is it appropriate to say humans are resources?
 Is People Analytics a more appropriate term?

 As the discussion carries on, people’s individual titles continue to carry weight.
 If you want to be progressive, should you push for a title with “People” or “Culture” in it?
 In past years we’ve examined the trendiest HR titles (See them here: 2016 HR titles and 2017 HR titles), and in 2019 we wanted to see how things have continued to change.

-Our data science team analyzed job postings in the US, UK, and Australia in November and December of 2018.
-The jobs we searched for included terms like: “CHRO”, “People Analytics”, “Head of People”, “HR Business Partner” and more.
-Then, full titles were extracted from the job postings, which brings us the following list of popular HR titles in 2019.
+Our data science team analyzed job postings in the US, UK, and Australia in November and December 2018.
+The jobs we searched for included terms like: “CHRO," “People Analytics," “Head of People," “HR Business Partner," and more.
+Then, our team extracted the full titles from job postings, which brings us the following list of popular HR titles in 2019.

 The most popular and unique HR titles in the United States